Second thoughts: Land’s End to John o’ Groats

-Sunday morning...nothing short of a gas explosion was going to get me out of the house.
+On Sunday morning nothing short of a gas explosion was going to get me out of the house

-So the long and short was, I hadn’t gone riding the weekend before, due to catatonic tiredness, and I didn’t go riding that weekend, either, because I hated cycling and I couldn’t stop crying about it.
+The long and short of it was I hadn’t gone riding the weekend before, due to catatonic tiredness, and I didn’t go riding that weekend, either, because I hated cycling and I couldn’t stop crying about it.

 Frankly, I was beginning to panic about my chances of ever getting back on the bike, let alone cycling 980 miles in nine days come September.

 Until then, I’d sucked it up and carried on.
 Work got busy and I carried on.
-There were deadlines and constant jobs to do at home, as well as all the extra riding, so I carried on.
-Until, twelve weeks into my training, I couldn’t.
-Exhausted, I became subsumed with a feeling I was single handedly taking on something that really one person needed some form of support to do – and I broke down, spectacularly.
+There were deadlines and constant jobs to do at home, as well as all the extra riding, but I carried on.
+Until, 12 weeks into my training, I couldn’t carry on anymore.
+Exhausted, I became consumed with a feeling I was single handedly taking on something that really one person needed some form of support to do – and I broke down, spectacularly.

 I realised at that point I had barely mentioned this ridiculous challenge to the people I’m closest to.
-Generally having to be very independent from a young age, means most of the time it doesn’t even occur to me I need help, let alone asking for it, even when I very much need it.
+Generally, having to be very independent from a young age, means most of the time it doesn’t even occur to me that I might need help, let alone actually ask for it, even when I very much need it.

-It felt like a ten-tonne weight was lifted from my shoulders.
+It felt like a 10-tonne weight had been lifted from my shoulders.

 I decided I was going to do the bloody ride, decided I could do it.
 I may not be riding 200km audaxes at the weekend, but I’m doing my best.
 I decided my weekend rides would need to feel like adventures, then I would be able to do them.

 I admitted I was struggling and people seemed concerned.
 The cloud passed.
 I remembered tomorrow is a new day, and after all, it’s just a bike ride.
-If it works out it does, if it doesn’t it doesn’t, and I don’t need to give myself a hard time – all we can ever do in this world is our best, and if we’re doing that, we’re probably doing OK.
+If it works out it works out, if it doesn’t it doesn’t.
+I don’t need to give myself a hard time – all we can ever do in this world is our best, and if we’re doing that, we’re probably doing OK.